dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve.md

 ### 1.2 - Shape Geometry example

-Points are often a great way to start, but there is also having a way to go about making a geometry that will work okay with mesh objects.
+Points are often a great way to start, but there is also having a way to go about making a geometry that will work okay with [Mesh objects](/2018/05/04/threejs-mesh/).
 One option would be to make a Shape with some points created from a curve, and then use that to make an instance of shape geometry.
 When using shape geometry I will want to make sure that I set the side value of the mesh material that I use to THREE.DoubleSide as the mesh will not show up when viewed at certain angles otherwise.

 When calling the THREE.Shape constructor I can pass an array of Vector2 objects as the first argument as a way to define the points of the 2d shape.
 So I can create a curve object with THREE.QuadraticBezierCurve, then use the getPoints method to get an array of Vector2 objects from that curve, which I can then use for this argument of THREE.Shape.
 Once I have the Shape Object I can then use that with HREE.ShapeGeometry to get a final buffer geometry which I can then in turn use with a mesh object.